itzTheMeow/skype2discord/README.md

 This client utilizes a BOT TOKEN (get it from a friend or on another pc) and connects using a proxy.

+**THIS IS NOT A SELFBOT!
+THIS USES A BOT TOKEN WHICH IS NOT AGAINST TOS**

+**USER TOKENS ARE AGAINST TOS, NOT SUPPORTED, AND WILL CAUSE ISSUES**

 The only URLs you need access to are `github.com` (to download this), and the URL where you host the proxy at.
 I would recommend [glitch](https://glitch.com) for hosting it as its free and should be unblocked.

 You do not need to install anything or have administrator access in order to use this tool.
 A node.js binary is already included.
 The modules are also preinstalled.